Lydiard Tregoze: Parish church

 A church at Lydiard Tregoze was mentioned in 1100.
-The present parish church stands next to Lydiard House and is built in limestone rubble with some ashlar.
+The present St Mary's parish church – sometimes called St Mary's in the Park – stands next to Lydiard House and is built in limestone rubble with some ashlar.
 The nave and north aisle are from the 13th century, while the chancel, south aisle with porch, and tower are of the 15th.
-A painted triptych was begun in 1615, its outer panels showing the St John family tree.
-The south chancel chapel was rebuilt for the St John family in 1633.
+A painted triptych was begun in 1615, its outer panels showing the St John family tree; the south chancel chapel was rebuilt for the family in 1633.
 The plastered nave walls carry paintings, some from the 13th century.
 Windows have reset medieval glass, and the west window of 1859 is by Alexander Gibbs.
 A canopied monument to Sir John St John and his wives, c.
 1635, is within railings.

 The tower has six bells, three of them cast by Roger I Purdue in 1635.
 The building was designated as Grade I listed in 1955.
 Nikolaus Pevsner wrote "Not a big church, but cram-full of enjoyable furnishings, richer than any other of similar size in the country".

 The benefice was united with Lydiard Millicent in 1956; the incumbent lived at Lydiard Millicent.
 The two parishes were united in 1981 and following the 1989 building of a church in the Swindon suburb of Shaw, the parish was renamed West Swindon and the Lydiards in 1996.
 A reorganisation effective in 2018 saw the separation of Lydiard Millicent parish, and today the church is part of the West Swindon and Lydiard Tregoze Church Partnership.
 Parish registers survive from 1666 and are kept in the Wiltshire and Swindon Archives.

 The medieval wall paintings were included in the Church of England's "100 Church Treasures" campaign, an appeal launched in 2013 which addresses the 100 artworks most in need of conservation.
 Beginning in 2016, the Lydiard Park Heritage Trust was awarded grants from the Heritage Lottery Fund towards a £1m project to restore and improve the interior of the church.